Can Saunas Help You Lose Weight? Exploring the Science Behind Sauna Use

 When you step into a sauna, particularly a traditional wood-fired sauna like those used at Wild Ritual Sauna, your body responds almost immediately:

-Your heart rate increases, mimicking the effect of light exercise.
+Your heart rate increases, mimicking the effects of light exercise.

 Blood vessels dilate, promoting better circulation.